artineering-io/flair-docs/flair/materials/flair-shader.md

 </figure>

 ### Color Tint
 _Color Tint_ defines a custom tint color.
-If no [_Albedo Textures_](#albedo-texture) are used, the color tint will define the overall color of the material.
-With textures, the color tint will multiply with the albedo texture to tint it accordingly.
-Leave the color tint white if you only want the color of the albedo texture.
+It is especially useful when mixing an additional color to the albedo color or textures.
+The color tint will multiply with the albedo to tint it accordingly.
+So, leave the color tint white if you only want the color of the albedo texture.
 <figure>
     <video autoplay loop muted playsinline style="width:200px">
         <source src="/media/flair-shader/color-tint.mp4" type="video/mp4">